corndel-swe/java-chessington/docs/day-2-workshop.md

 ## Refactoring

-You may have spotted that there is a class called `Piece` in `src/models/pieces/piece.js`.
+You may have spotted that there is a class called `AbstractPiece` in `../src/main/java/com/corndel/chessington/model/pieces/AbstractPiece.java`.

-The pieces in the folder should all _inherit_ from the `Piece` class.
+The pieces in the folder should all _inherit_ from the `AbstractPiece` class.

 Your task is to do the following:

-- [ ] Make all pieces inherit from the `Piece` class
+- [ ] Make all pieces inherit from the `AbstractPiece` class

 - [ ] Remove any _duplicated_ code from the child classes